engali94/Twitter-Account-Analyzer/README.md

 # Twitter Account Data Analysis

-Using various Python libraries such as Pandas, tweetPy, JSON ans matplotLib to take a sneak peek on your Twitter account using Google Colab.
+Using various Python libraries such as Pandas, tweetPy, JSON and matplotLib to take a sneak peek on your Twitter account using Google Colab.

 # Setup